Division 7A Loan Deed

 Tax consequences when you benefit from your company

-Speak to your accountant if you are a director, shareholder, associate of a shareholder, trustee or beneficiary, child, wife, or mistress and you use the company money or assets for private purposes.
+Speak to your accountant if you are a director, shareholder, associate of a shareholder, trustee or beneficiary, child, wife, or mistress, and you use the company money or assets for private purposes.
 Also:

 • keep complete and accurate records to explain these transactions